Best Time to Visit

-No matter where you decide to travel, there are so many things to consider when planning a vacation.
-Before packing your bags for a destination, you have to predict the weather, research local events, and scope out lodging near the attractions in which you’re most interested.
+There are so many things to consider when planning a vacation.
+Before packing your bags, you have to predict the weather, research local events, and scope out lodging near the attractions in which you’re most interested.
 Beautiful Fort Lauderdale, Florida, is no exception!
 One question we are frequently asked is: When is the best time to visit Fort Lauderdale?
-Below, we break down the pros and cons of each season in “The Venice of America” so you don’t have to.
+Below, we break down the pros and cons of each season in “The Venice of America” so you don’t have to!
+The best time to visit depends on what you and your family want to experience.
+For a complete list of insider tips and local recommendations for each time of year, be sure to:

 Anytime Is the Best Time to Visit Fort Lauderdale!